corona-ai/api-documentation/source/index.html.md

 Auth0 authentication servers.
 Tokens have a lifespan of 24 hours.
 You need to re-acquire a new one before the old one runs out in order to keep using the API without interruption.

 We recommend the `requests` library for Python for ease of use.

 # API Usage

+Having an _access_token_, you are now ready to use the API.

 ## Transcripts overview